123hpc0msetup-123/123hpc0msetup-123.github.io/index.rst

-1.Go to **`123.hp.com/setup<https://123hpc0msetup-123.readthedocs.io/>`_p**.
+1. Go to **`123.hp.com/setup<https://123hpc0msetup-123.readthedocs.io/>`_p**.
-2.Visit HP Easy Start Download page.
+2. Visit HP Easy Start Download page.
-3.Now follow all prompts on your screen then click **'download'** .
+3. Now follow all prompts on your screen then click **'download'** .

 ***********************************************
 Steps to install HP Easy Start Utility Program
 ***********************************************

-1.Download app from **123.hp.com/setup**
+1. Download app from **123.hp.com/setup**
-2.Go to download location and search Easy Start File.
+2. Go to download location and search Easy Start File.
-3.Double tap that file .
+3. Double tap that file .
-4.New screen appears and **'Install'**.
+4. New screen appears and **'Install'**.
-5.Now configure Softare usage according to operating system .
+5. Now configure Softare usage according to operating system .

 ***************************************************
 Getting connected to a device via 123.hp.com/setup
 ***************************************************

-1.Go to **`123.hp.com/setup<https://123hpc0msetup-123.readthedocs.io/>`_**.
+1. Go to **`123.hp.com/setup<https://123hpc0msetup-123.readthedocs.io/>`_**.
-2.Now you need to download and get  HP Print Service Plugin installed in your computer .
+2. Now you need to download and get  HP Print Service Plugin installed in your computer .
-3.Select Wi-Fi direct printer name.
+3. Select Wi-Fi direct printer name.
-4.Select the printer model and add it .
+4. Select the printer model and add it .
-5.Now your app is ready to use .
+5. Now your app is ready to use .